RyanFleck/Manuals/content/tools/adf.md

 - The **Lookup Activity** supports a max of 5000 rows or 4mb of data returned
 - The **ForEach Activity** supports a max of 100,000 output items
 - You can't nest **ForEach** activities
+- Errors quite often don't mean what they say:
+  - Carefully investigate and list the limitations of your sources and sinks
+  - Perform a lot of initial testing to validate your choices in technology
+  - **Many Azure systems and tools have shocking and strange limitations**
+  - The only thing you can do is perform a large volume of research - describe your use cases to LLMs and read lots of documentation, as there are too many small limits for even a seasoned subject matter expert to recall at once.

 # Pro Tips